Upper Endoscopy Procedures for Fort Collins, CO Patients

 Because you’ll likely be given a sedative before your upper endoscopy, you’ll need to wait a little bit before leaving our office and make arrangements for someone else to drive you home.
 Your throat may be hoarse for a few days after this procedure.
-We recommend sticking to a soft diet and using throat lozenges to ease any coughing or throat irritations.
+Centers for Gastroenterology recommend sticking to a soft diet and using throat lozenges to ease any coughing or throat irritations.
 Some patients also experience minor bloating or nausea due to the anesthesia.
 However, most can resume their everyday activities the next day.
 While an upper endoscopy is a very low-risk procedure, some patients may experience complications, ranging from an allergic reaction to the sedative to digestive tract bleeding or infection.
-Always contact your doctor immediately if you experience severe throat, chest, or abdominal pain, difficulty swallowing, fever and chills, chronic cough, rectal bleeding, or coughing up or vomiting blood afterward.
+Always contact your doctor immediately if you experience severe throat, chest, or abdominal pain, difficulty swallowing, fever, and chills, chronic cough, rectal bleeding, or coughing up or vomiting blood afterward.

 Contact Centers for Gastroenterology for an Appointment